School Psychology, Ed.S.

 As a student in the program, you’ll study such topics as assessment; intervention; social justice and equity; and effectively communicating with students, parents, and school administrators.
 Additionally, you'll complete school-based practica and a 1,200 clock-hours internship to gain required, specific, experiences.

-Graduates of the program are eligible for certification as a school psychologist in Indiana and may be eligible in other states.
+Graduates of the program are eligible for certification as a school psychologist in Indiana only.
+Applicants should live or plan to work in the state of Indiana as graduates of the program are eligible for certification as a school psychologist in Indiana only.

 You’ll graduate with an Indiana University degree respected by employers worldwide—and you can work on yours anytime and anywhere.
 Plus, you’ll enjoy personalized support services throughout your academic journey.